Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 })();

-The arrow function is basically a shorter syntax for using a function that does not have it's own "this", below is a simple example for the same.
+The arrow function is a shorter syntax for using a function that does not have its own "this", below is a simple example of the same.

 function add(a, b) {